 The real-time information will increase objectivity because the assessment utilizes hard data and is not based on the managers’ moods and personal interests.

 2. Provide more directed feedback

 Gamification is a perfect way to give feedback to the employees.
 By using leaderboards, they can review their performance based on the predetermined benchmark and his/her colleagues’ performance.

 It is easier for the management to provide useful and targeted feedback.
 After all, feedback is one of the most important things in gamification so that they can evaluate themselves.

 3. Help employees master their field

 Another benefit of gamification is it helps employees to develop themselves.
 The leveling system allows them to learn new things.
-As time goes by, they will realize that there are tasks that they found difficult to work on are no longer a burden to them.
+As a result, later on they will realize that there are tasks that they found difficult to work on are no longer a burden to them.

 4. Motivate everyone

 If you manage to implement gamification successfully, it will bring a positive impact on your organization’s culture.
-Passing the benchmark, being valued, growing their capabilities, and receiving feedback constantly are the elements that make people enjoy to work for the organization.
+Passing the benchmark, being valued, growing their capabilities, and receiving feedback constantly are the elements that make people enjoy working for the organization.

 5. Enable employee’s recognition